 Religion is the Root Cause

 If one person has delusions, we believe they need psychiatric help.
-But, if a group of people has a collective delusion, we call that a religion.
+But, if a group has a collective delusion, we call that a religion.

 If you travel the world, you will experience first-hand the differences in cultures.
 Some cultures are more open to inner exploration than others.
 Most indigenous cultures are centered around the exploration of their consciousness.
 It is the opposite in cultures that are dominated by organized religion.

 Western organized religions (1) discourage with extreme prejudice any techniques that allow someone to explore awareness.
 The reasons they are against this are simple.
-They can’t compete with or control what you’ll discover on your own inward quest.
+They can’t compete with or control what you’ll discover on your inward quest.
 They fear losing you as a paying customer.
-Once you find out you don’t need them, they are a burden and hindrance to your spiritual growth.
-They don’t want to know how to escape illusion and fabrications they use to control thinking.
+Once you find out you don’t need them, they burden and hinder your spiritual growth.
+They don’t want to know how to escape illusions and fabrications they use to control thinking.

 Organized religion can’t control you if you venture beyond the fields of time and space.
 But aren’t we contained within these boundaries?
 No. We are not.
 Everything we experience happens within the mind, and we know there are other portals of awareness.

 Our dreams are proof of this ability.
 Yet, we fail to capitalize on the opportunity this portal provides.
 There are simple, lucid dreaming techniques that help us expand our ability to control and explore deep realms.
-But, you won’t find any church, synagogue, or mosque teaching classes on how to lucid dream.
+But you won’t find any church, synagogue, or mosque teaching classes on lucid dreaming.